lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

                                             (of type `volatile ngx_time_t **`)
 -------------------------------------------------------------------------------------------

-There are a number of differences between service update hooks and update callbacks.
+Notice that besides synchronous nature of service update hooks, there are other features that distinguish them from service update callbacks.

 1. As soon as running C plugins can be useful not only in shared services, but in normal per-worker services too, service update hooks are allowed in both